- 1 medium-sized cauliflower (clean, 650g approximately)

 Step by step

-1. Rehydrate oat flakes with sliced dry tomatoes and cover.
+1. Rehydrate oat flakes with sliced dried tomatoes and cover.

 2. Clean, slice and steam the cauliflower.
 This is better than boiling, since it prevents water absorption, which won’t help with the croquettes’ texture.
 Another option is to cook it in the microwave or the oven.

-3. While the cauliflower is cooking, chop and fry the scallions and the garlic.
+3. While the cauliflower is cooking, chop and fry the green onions and the garlic.

 4. When the cauliflower is tender, crush it with a fork and put it into the frying pan, adding the paprika and the chopped parsley.

-5. Oat flakes and dry tomatoes, should been ready rehydrate.
+5. Oat flakes and dried tomatoes, should be fullly rehydrated.
 If needed, remove the water excess.
 Add them to the frying pan with the cauliflower.
 Cook everything over medium heat, stirring the whole time until you achieve a tight paste.
 Season to taste with salt and add 2 tablespoons of tahini.

 6.Leave the preparation to cool down, so that it can be handled.
 Ideally, keep it in the fridge for a day or two.
 When it gets really cold, shape the croquettes and then coat them.
 No egg or flour is needed; just put them into a bowl with sesame seeds or batter-breading.